 Dr. Wang has been a faculty member of the college since 2000.
 He is the author or co-author of two monographs and over 65 journal articles.
 The mission of his research group is to advance knowledge related to the analysis, management, and making sense of large and complex visual data, and to contribute to society through the dissemination of research findings and education of future leaders in this field.
 The current research interests of his group include biomedical imaging informatics, robotics, computational psychology, visual art, and fundamental explainable learning methods.

-He has served as the lead guest editor of IEEE Transactions on Pattern Analysis and Machine Intelligence Special Issue on Real-world Image Annotation and Retrieval, the chair of ACM Multimedia Information Retrieval MIR 2006 and MIR 2007, and as an invited speaker at more than 70 institutions.
+Wang has received an NSF Career award, the Amazon Research Awards (three times), and the endowed PNC Technologies Career Development Professorship.
+He has served as the lead guest editor of IEEE Transactions on Pattern Analysis and Machine Intelligence Special Issue on Real-world Image Annotation and Retrieval (2008), the general chair of ACM Multimedia Information Retrieval events (2006, 2007, and 2010), and as an invited speaker at more than 110 institutions around the world.

-At Penn State, Wang teaches theoretical foundations of information science, techniques related to the organization of data, and medical informatics.
+Wang's research has been primarily funded by the National Science Foundation.
+At Penn State, Wang teaches theoretical foundations of information science, discrete mathematics, techniques related to the organization of data, and medical informatics.
 He also guides a group of both graduate and undergraduate researchers.